WasatchPhotonics/Wasatch.NET/README_CHANGELOG.md

 # Wasatch.NET Changelog

+- 2023-06-21 2.5.4
+	- beta for testing
+	- main change is adding API for adding bad pixels to all data structures with one function call
 - 2023-06-01 2.5.3
 	- beta
 	- some downstream mock and function changes, mostly for new internal project